 Note: The allocation for Rural Housing and Population growth is based on new housing delivery over the previous plan period and will be managed through the rural settlement policy.
 Note: Estimated built units taken from the Housing Task force data which was cross referenced against the CSO figures to determine the Neighbourhood share.

-Figure 10: South Dublin County Core Strategy Map 2022-2028
+Figure 10: South Dublin County Core Strategy Map 2022 - 2028

-Home Built Year 2017 - Q1 2021 Home Under Construction Q3 2021 on 428 Hectares
+Home Built Year 2017 - Q4 2020 Home Under Construction Q3 2020

+Hectares